 3. For Preeclampsia

 Preeclampsia or high blood pressure, as mentioned, can affect the retinal blood vessels and cause vision problems.
 Hence, it is important that you visit your gynaecologist to keep your blood pressure in check during pregnancy.
 You may be prescribed corticosteroid or anticonvulsant.

 4. For Gestational Diabetes

 Blurred vision can also be due to an inherent diabetic condition.
 The first step is to switch to a healthy diet and lifestyle to avoid the risk factors of gestational diabetes.
 Gestational diabetes happens to pregnant women.
-Post pregnancy, you can lead a healthy lifestyle to stay healthy and fit.
+Post-pregnancy, you can lead a healthy lifestyle to stay healthy and fit.
 However, if you already have high sugar levels, your gynaecologist can prescribe medications to keep it under control.

 5. Addressing Permanent Vision Loss

-Vision changes post pregnancy is common, but not always it is because of hormonal changes during pregnancy.
+Vision changes post pregnancy are common, but not always it is because of hormonal changes during pregnancy.
 It is important to note that these changes may not have been a part of pregnancy at all.
 Hence, it is important to visit an ophthalmologist in case you notice continued changes in vision.
 You may be prescribed new glasses or contact lens.

 Pregnancy-induced vision changes may be due to various reasons.
 It may also scare many women, but remember that there are ways to overcome this.
 Being informed about it is the best way to deal with the problem, so you can consult a doctor in time.